aixoss/aix-puppet/README.md

    the results of downloads are available.
 Set this 'force' parameter to 'yes' to force downloads again.
 In that case 'preview' is done only if explicitly required.
-   By default 'force is set to 'no', meaning all previous downloads are kept and reused, this can spare a lot of time.
+   By default 'force is set to 'no', meaning all previous downloads are kept and reused, this can spare a lot of time. <br>
+ You'll find samples of suma downloads into ./examples/init.pp.<br>

  #### Custom type : patchmngt (provider : nimpush)
  ##### Parameters
    - <b>provider</b> : this parameter is not mandatory, if mentioned it needs to contain name of